stamas02/lesion_coder/README.md

 option name |       Description
 --- | ---
 --dataset-dir, -d |     String Value - The folder where the dataset is downloaded using get_dataset.py.
---image_x |             Integer Value - Width of the image that should be resized to.
---image_y |             Integer Value - Height of the image that should be resized to.
 --lr |                  Floating Point Value - Starting learning rate.
 --batch_size |          Integer Value - The sizes of the batches during training.
 --epoch |               Integer Value - Number of epoch.